anish-gyawali/DoneWithIt/README.md

 # DoneWithIt
-It us like Marketing mobile application.
+It is like Marketing mobile application.